 4. Collect Feedback from Customers, Employees, & Partners

 As is said for customers, collecting feedback is equally important within your organization to understand what’s working and what’s not.
 Clearly, not everyone will be comfortable with working remotely from the get-go.
-You can make things simpler by asking employees and other stakeholders about what their pain-points might be and work towards addressing their queries.
+You can make things simpler by asking employees and other stakeholders about what their pain points might be and working towards addressing their queries.
 From gauging their work satisfaction rate to understanding which automated tools might be working best, there are a lot of territories you can cover.

 Handy tip: You don’t always have to talk shop with your team.
 Mix things up a little by sharing personal news and engage in casual small talk to blow off some steam.